-My first novel, The Work, is due out from Stonehouse publishing in November 2019.
+My first novel, The Work, was published by Stonehouse in November 2019.

 The Work is a dazzling exploration of a life and love in theatre – the struggle to not only create but embody work that matters while making sure the lights stay on, the building stays upright, and everyone eats.
 Maria Meindl has captured the practical magic and personal strain it takes to put on a play, and introduces us to a captivating cast of characters in the process.
 A truly fascinating novel.